potatomat0/twins/Documents/Twins - Documents.md

 ### Questionnaire Answer Buttons

 - **UX Note:** These are the most frequently touched elements in the app.
 Their feel is critical.
 When a button is selected, it should smoothly scale up (transform: [{ scale: 1.1 }]) and show a prominent ring effect, as in the web version.
 This confirms the user's choice with strong, positive feedback.
 The other options should remain unselected.
+- **Question Set:** We maintain a localized pool of 125 prompts.
+Each session samples 25 questions (`round(total/5)` per trait) with an even mix of positively and negatively keyed statements for every factor.
+The selected question IDs are persisted so the flow resumes with the same subset if the user leaves mid-session.

 ## 5. Screens & Data Flow